 By

-LST-204 271k USS LST-204 (background) beached at New Britain as US Army soldiers struggle to off load a jeep through the surf and sand from USS LST-202 circa December 1943 to March 1944.
+LST-204 271k USS LST-204 (background) beached at Cape Gloucester, New Britain as US Army soldiers struggle to off load a jeep through the surf and sand from USS LST-202, 27 December 1943.
 Photo from "A Photographic History of World War 2", Colliers, 1946 Dan Wilmes

 US Coast Guard photo # 3058, from the collections of the US Coast Guard Historian's Office.